telerik/xamarin-forms-docs/controls/autocomplete/features/autocomplete-key-features.md

 ## Watermark

-RadAutoComplete exposes **Watermark** property used to give guidance to the end user on what should be entered in the text input.
+RadAutoComplete exposes **Watermark** property which is used to give guidance to the end user on what should be entered in the text input.
 The watermark text is displayed when the control is empty.

 <snippet id='autocomplete-features-watermark'/>